 More attractions in Bali that are outside the town of Ubud are the following:

 Mount Batur Volcano

-The Mount Batur or the Kintamani volcano is a popular trek on the island especially in the early morning as the sunrise can be observed from the ridges of the place.
+Mount Batur or the Kintamani volcano is a popular trek on the island especially in the early morning as the sunrise can be observed from the ridges of the place.
 The volcano surrounds the Batur caldera lake and a trip down to the lakeshore can be very exciting.
-Three main villages in the area are Kintamani, Penelokan, and Batur.
+The three main villages in the area are Kintamani, Penelokan, and Batur.
 At Penelokan, you can see the best view of panoramas.

 Bali Safari & Marine Parks

 For animal lovers and an absolute fun trip for the whole family, this animal theme park is the place to be.
-This park is home to more than 60 species, of which all can roam freely on a mimic look of their natural habitats.
+This park is home to more than 60 species, of which can roam freely on a mimic look of their natural habitats.
 A safari bus is available in order to witness the wildlife animals such as elephants doing a talent show, baby orangutans, and water animals like baby sharks.
-Other animals that you can have a close encounter with are tigers, giraffes, hippos, deer, zebras, ostriches, camels, lions, and more.
+Other animals that you can have a close encounters with are tigers, giraffes, hippos, deer, zebras, ostriches, camels, lions, and more.